Authentic Texas Chili

 Ingredients and Substitutions

-- Beef – A chuck roast, New York strip roast, rib roast, or brisket is best for this chili.
+- Beef choices – I like using cuts like chuck roast, brisket, or New York strip roast, all these are great options for this chili.

 - Bacon – I like to use uncured smoked thick-cut bacon, but regular-cut will also work.